About the course

 You will also have the option of an additional placement focussing on SEN, Alternative Provision or STEM.

-After your induction week, you will be based in school Monday-Thursday.
-On a Friday morning you will attend cross-phase taught sessions at our Learning Hub.
+After your induction week, you will be based in school Monday-Friday.
+On a Tuesday morning you will attend cross-phase taught sessions at our Learning Hub.
 These sessions are designed to give you an understanding of the elements of your professional role that lie outside of the national curriculum.
 These sessions are delivered by a range of speakers who are experts in their field.

 You will also attend subject specific twilight taught sessions to assist you with planning, assessing and delivering the national curriculum.
 These sessions will examine the particular nature of learning in your subject area and will be delivered by subject specialists from our partnership of schools.